disclose-framework/spec/specification/overview.md

 ### Verifier Benchmarks

 Verifiers accumulate aggregate data across their merchant base that gives individual merchant disclosures meaningful context.
 A return rate of 8% means something different in apparel than in consumer electronics.
-Verifier benchmarks are out of scope for v0.2 of this specification.
+Verifier benchmarks are out of scope for this version of this specification.
 However, the field `disclose:benchmark_ref` is reserved in the attribute namespace for future use.

 ---